-Research is viewed as the key to the sustainable management of peat resources.
-Since 1992, the Canadian peat industry has invested significant financial and human resources in improving the knowledge base of peatlands through partnerships with the scientific community.
+Research is viewed as the key to responsible peat resource management.
+Since 1992, the Canadian peat industry has invested significant financial and human resources in improving the knowledge about peatland and their restoration through partnerships with the scientific community.

 The Peatland Ecology Research Group (PERG)

-PERG was formed through the partnership of five Canadian universities, the Canadian peat moss industry and federal and provincial government agencies.
-The multidisciplinary approach combines fundamental and applied research in peatland ecology and management.
+PERG is the result of a collaboration between the academic scientific community, the Canadian horticultural peat industry and federal and provincial government agencies.
+The multidisciplinary scientific approach combines fundamental and applied research in peatland ecology and management.

-The research program undertaken by the PERG over the last 20 years has been influential in making Canada a world leader in wise use and management of peat resources.
-The results of the research have led to the development of basic techniques for the restoration of harvested peatlands.
+The research program undertaken by the PERG since 1992 has been influential in making Canada a world leader in the responsible management of peat resources.
+The results of the research, among other things, have led to the development of techniques for the restoration of peatlands after peat harvesting.

-The program is currently funded through the NSERC Industrial Research Chair in Peatland Management and the Collaborative Research and Development Grant.
-PERG investigates questions that arise directly from the industry on matters such as biodiversity, water and carbon exchanges in peatlands.
+The current research program (2018-2024) is funded by a Collaborative Research and Development (CRD) grant from the Natural Sciences and Engineering Research council of Canada.
+PERG investigates questions that arise directly from the industry on matters such as biodiversity, hydrology, greenhouse gases and sphagnum farming.

 Key findings concerning peatland restoration

-- Sphagnum moss coverage can be re-established within a three to five years;
+- Sphagnum moss coverage can be re-established within three to five years;

 - the growth rate of Sphagnum moss on the restored site is comparable to or higher than that of natural peatlands;